 If you believe your privacy rights have been violated or your Plan has not followed its legal obligations under HIPAA, you may complain to the Plan and to the Secretary of Health and Human Services.
 You won't be retaliated against for filing a complaint.
-To file a complaint, contact the Privacy Officer, as described below.
+To file a complaint, contact the Reward Lead Benefits at the Parsippany, NJ corporate office.